Styler659/schsarthi/README.md

 Download the zip file and extract its content.

 In the main folder you will see, app.py.
-Run it, or use this command in powershell window  python app.py
+Run it, or use this command in powershell window->  python app.py

 After that go to http://127.0.0.1:5000/ on browser